saint luciaLCCAS

 Schedule Performance Factors

-Weather conditions contributing to delays, particularly during the hurricane season.
+Weather disruptions affecting shipping schedules, particularly during hurricane season.

 Common operational challenges and efficiency factors